Review and Compare

 - Lack Of Control: Lawyers feel out of control because they don’t understand what is being done for them, and they are not given the information and tools to feel confident that their marketing is reliable enough to support their practice.

-- Discomfort With Pay-Per-Click: Attorneys aren’t getting traction with Scorpion’s pay-per-click strategies, and that they are not comfortable continuing to burn that money over the long term.
+- Discomfort With Pay-Per-Click: Attorneys aren’t getting traction with Scorpion’s pay-per-click strategies, and they are uncomfortable continuing to burn that money over the long term.

 How can lawyers determine whether they should stay with Scorpion?